assay-it/doc/index.md

 [**https://assay.it**](https://assay.it) is designed to perform a formal (objective) proofs of the quality using Behavior as a Code (BaC) paradigm.
 It connects cause-and-effect (Given/When/Then) to the networking concepts (Input/Process/Output).
-The expected behavior of each network component is declared using simple Golang program.
+The expected behavior of each network component is declared using a simple Golang program.

 ## Getting started